 While traditionally, organizations may have been worried about the impact of automation on customer experience, today – customers value efficiency and convenience over human interactions, as long as it correlates with an improved level of service.
 The results are firmly in; whether it’s for back-end functions or to support the customer, automation rules!
 So, let’s look at some examples of how to automate Helpdesk tasks, with some categories to think about that will allow you and your customers to see the benefits.

-Here are some ideas for automating requests as they arrive.
+Here are some ideas for automating ticket requests as they arrive:

 - Password management: Allow users to request password changes, password resets or forgotten passwords.